 With this structure, you will be able to save versions of the page tree, enabling you to take a snapshot of the content across multiple pages at once.
 You'll also be able to publish the entire page tree with just a few clicks.

-With your documentation structure in place, define the page tree as a document by selecting the byline item on the parent page of the documentation:
+With your documentation structure in place, define the page tree as a document.
+To do this, open the Document toolbox on the parent page of the documentation and click Enable Scroll Documents:

 Depending on your documentation structure and what you would like to display in your public space, you may want to create multiple documents.